- New engine, gearbox, brakes and rear suspension

 - Enhanced smartphone connectivity, including Apple CarPlay

-Including a new six-speed manual gearbox, more powerful brakes and extra torque for the entry-level 163hp engine, plus an increase in payload up to a huge 1,240kg.
+For although it might not look much different – eye-catching alloy wheels aside – the upgrades include a new six-speed manual gearbox, more powerful brakes and extra torque for the entry-level 163hp engine, plus an increase in payload up to 1,180kg in Double Cab form.

 What’s new for the 2019 Navara?